 As my small business grew, we quickly outgrew the limitations of shared hosting.
 Even though it’s supposedly “unlimited,” it’s an outright lie.
 The servers they put you on simply can’t handle unlimited traffic, memory usage, etc.

 So I started looking around, and I tried a few options with VPS’s, dedicated hosting, and even colocation hosting.
 Often times, I’d move a site or two to try a hosting plan.
-Then if it went well, I’d move all my personal, company, and member sites to the new hosting.
+Then if it went well, all my personal, company, and member sites may have moved to the new cloud hosting.
 I would use the hosting plan for months before scary things started to happen.

 Many modern hosting companies and services like Migration Guru have made migrating WordPress sites, ten times easier than it was back then.

 Early on, I had hired a freelancer to help with a few things here and there.
 He knew quite a bit about hosting that was beyond my knowledge.
 When he found out I was moving from one host to another, trying to find one that fit our needs, he offered to set up my first VPS.
 He recommended this hosting company (we shall not speak its name) that was very inexpensive and said he would do his part for a very low price.
 He set up our new server and we migrated all our sites.